Social S(t)igma

 This entry was posted on Wednesday, April 1st, 2009 at 7:11 am and is filed under customer satisfaction, engagement, Metrics, Systems thinking, transformational change.
 You can follow any responses to this entry through the RSS 2.0 feed.
 You can leave a response, or trackback from your own site.

-The blogger is Mick Phythian, a Research Associate at De Montfort University in Leicester, U.K. and IT Manager at Ryedale District Council in North Yorkshire, England.
-He is also a member of the Local CIO Council.
+The blogger is Mick Phythian, a Research Associate at De Montfort University in Leicester, U.K. and former ICT Manager at Ryedale District Council in North Yorkshire, England.
+He was also a founder member of the Local CIO Council and regional Chair of Socitm.

 Any opinions expressed on this weblog are purely those of the author.